 If you are struggling with the single life, here are some resources you may enjoy:

-- Dr Carol’s posts on 10 Things To Do When You Feel Lonely, and 5 Ways Being Single Helped Me Be Happily Married
+- Additional articles on your heart as a single: 10 Things To Do When You Feel Lonely, and 5 Ways Being Single Helped Me Be Happily Married

-- For help in dealing with some of the deeper soul issues, check out Ransomed Heart
+- For help in dealing with some of the deeper soul issues, check out Wild at Heart

 Your Turn: What do you find difficult about the single life?
 What do you find positive about the single life?
 I’d love to hear from you in the comments below.